A long and skinny town wedged between Lake Pepin and the bluffs, Maiden Rock has a few surprises that make it worth a

 The first folks to settle at the future village site were brothers Amos and Albert Harris and John Trumbell.
 The village was initially called Harrisburg but after Trumbell bought them out and platted a village in 1857, he changed the name to Maiden Rock.
 Trumbell was pretty much the go-to guy in early Maiden Rock.
 He tried to start a number of businesses and was probably the first European to sail on Lake Pepin.
-Maiden Rock did not have a regular steamboat stop because the main channel was on the Minnesota side; this was a major factor in the town’s slow early growth.
+Maiden Rock did not have a regular steamboat stop because the main channel was on the Minnesota side; this was a major factor in the town’s slow start.
 Early businesses included a sawmill, a shingle mill, a grist mill, a lime kiln, and a ship yard that built boats ranged from 16-foot sailboats to steamboats.
 Trumbell moved to Albany, Oregon in 1899 when the town had about 300 residents.

 Maiden Rock lacked road connections to nearby communities for many of its early years, prompting someone to call it “a good place to live but a hard place to get out of.”
 The village got a boost in 1886 when railroad connections to St. Paul and La Crosse were completed, but repeated fire disasters were not helpful; six fires ravaged the community just between March, 1911 and August, 1912.

 This small village knows how to throw a big party, though.
 The town’s centennial festival drew a large crowd, especially for the 55-unit parade.
 The centennial celebration included a beard judging contest with categories including best full beard and best trim.
 The major industry today is the Wisconsin Industrial Sand Company, which has an underground mine where they dig out sand for the oil and gas exploration industries.